alykotb/My-projects/README.md

-Calculating a recommendation list for a user:
+**Calculating a recommendation list for a user**

--Finding a recoomendation list using CF.py in local environment:
+Using CF.py in local environment:

-After running the model through the python command-line and the model finishes training the code will keep asking you to enter the user's id you want to find the top 5 recommenadtion list for a user and whenever it displays a user's list it will ask for the following user.
+- After running the model through the python command-line and the model finishes training the code will keep asking you to enter the user's id you want to find the top 5 recommenadtion list for a user and whenever it displays a user's list it will ask for the following user.

 Example:

--Example for Jupyter or Colab notebook:
+Jupyter or Colab notebook:

-The last code cell in the notebook file when it is run it will ask you to enter the required user's id and it will provide with the top 5 recommendation list for the user.
+- The last code cell in the notebook file when it is run it will ask you to enter the required user's id and it will provide with the top 5 recommendation list for the user.

+Example: